Ducky28/Ducky0/README.md

 * [247 printing's 247 Zero Beta2](https://github.com/247printing/247zero)
 * [Stefan's (CNC Kitchen) "Fast 3D printing is bad for Strength! (and how to fix it!)" video](https://youtu.be/qBvTWFEd7rk?si=yeHNLQK2HN_pLwcw) (Inspiration)
 * [Vez3D VzBoT](https://github.com/VzBoT3D/VzBoT-Vz330) (Inspiration)
+* All the people that have took their precious time to look at what I made and provide feedback and resources to get the project to where it is now and all the things I have learned along the way!
+Thank you!